jdtumlinson/minesweeperGame/README.md

-# minesweeperGame
+# minesweeperGame in C++ Terminal
-Game of minesweeper
+Game of minesweeper played in the C++ terminal

 Project start data: December 1st, 2022

-Basic game of minesweeper
+Basic game of minesweeper made in C++